Nursing is a field rich in opportunities and

 Please Note: the CUNY Citizenship and Immigration Project provides free counseling and assistance to all CUNY students who need help with their immigration status.
 For more information, please visit https://www1.cuny.edu/sites/citizenship-now/

 There is a deadline to apply for nursing candidacy each 12 week session.
-It is the student’s responsibility to check the Academic Calendar for this date.
-Students can only register for RN Candidacy (NUR000) in the registrar’s office (C107).
+It is the student’s responsibility to check the Academic Calendar for this date. with Students can only register for RN Candidacy (NUR000) by emailing the Health Sciences Department at HealthSci@lagcc.cuny.edu.
 Change of major does not automatically place you into Candidacy.

 Current Students Log in to the CUNY Portal to review your Degree Audit to find out what classes to take.
 Have questions about using Degree Audit?
 Visit LaGuardia’s Degree Audit page for tutorials and how-to guides.